Australia Day Awards

 The City of Clarence Australia Day Awards recognises the achievements of individuals and events that make a real and positive difference in the community, and help to inspire others.

 Our community is full of inspiring people from all walks of life and ages who every day make our city the best it can be.

 Awards are presented in the categories of:

 - Citizen of the Year

 - Community Event of the Year

-Nominations are now open for the 2019 City of Clarence Australia Day Awards.
+Nominations have now closed for the 2019 City of Clarence Australia Day Awards.

 - recognised as a citizen of Clarence